Nomoli666/Git_procedure_chsh/README.md

 ### Console commands to create a new project

 ```
-pwd                                       ➢ See the path to the file
 cd [container directory/path]	            ➢ Get to the container file
 mkdir [directory name]	                  ➢ Create a new directory
 touch [file name.ext]	                    ➢ Create the files